dmalveiro/continuous-discrete-pinn-beltrami/README.md

 - `model_MOD.py` is the modified `model.py` file from DeepXDE source code, where the ALW was implemented (besides some functions related to stopping criteria which were not used for the report).
 - `model_ORIGINAL.py` is the standard, non-modified `model.py` file present in the DeepXDE version considered for this project, and used for the fixed loss weighting tests.
 - `tables_report.xlsx` contains the data and further post-processing needed to build the tables present in the report.
+- `Report_continuous-discrete-pinn-beltrami.pdf` is the report titled **Benchmarking Continuous and Discrete-Time PINNs on the Three-Dimensional Beltrami Flow**.

 For example, the data files stored at `continuous-discrete-pinn-beltrami/V_PINN/beltrami_V_PINN_1/RUN_1000_sigmoid_1e_5` correspond to the case study where the model was trained with vanilla PINNs, using GPU number 1, with sigmoid activation function and initial learning rate equal to $10^{-5}$.